 What's the rear triangle length on my frame when slammed?

 This varies frame to frame.
-But we leave at least 5mm(0.2") free in front of the axle.
-For example, a 21.25" frame has a specified CS length of 13.5-13.75".
+But on complete bike frames we leave at least 5mm(0.2") free in front of the axle.
+For example, a 21" frame has a specified CS length of 13.5-13.75".
 So when slammed then it’s less 5mm (0.2").
-But then think about your pegs - You can ride a 35mm OD peg or a 38mm OD peg only with a shamfered side because it might be that they sit on the weld when the wheel is slammed (this brakes your axles, frame and probably peg faster).
+But then think about your pegs - You can ride a 38mm OD peg on our dropouts, any larger in OD it might be that the peg sits on the weld when the wheel is slammed (this brakes your axles, frame and probably peg faster).

 1 full link removed will move your wheel forward .5" (12.7mm) and a half link would move your wheel back .25" (6.3mm)